Tegolante/db-sqlite/README.md

 `INSERT INTO table (prop1, prop2, prop3) VALUES (1, 'Insert your title', 'Insert your subtitle');`

 **-- DELETE a record**\
-`DELETE FROM tabella WHERE tabella.proprietà = 1`
+`DELETE FROM table WHERE table.property = 1`

 **-- UPDATE the property of a record**\
 `UPDATE posts
-SET text = 'Come gestire il budget personale'
+SET text = 'Insert your updated text'
 WHERE id = 5;`

 **-- SELECT all data from a table**\